Search

 On the other hand, TensorFlow indicates a slightly steeper learning curve due to the low-level implementations of the neural network structure.
 Hence, its low-level approach allows for a more customized approach to forming the neural network, allowing for more specialized features.

 Moreover, the very high-level Keras library runs on top of TensorFlow.
-So as a teaching tool, the very high-level Keras library can be used to teach basic concepts, and then TensorFlow can be used to further the understanding of the concepts by having to lay out more of the structure.
+So as a teaching tool, the very high-level Keras library can be used to teach basic concepts.
+Then, TensorFlow can be used to further concept understanding by laying out more of the structure.

 Differences of Tensorflow vs. PyTorch – Summary

-The answer to the question “what is better, PyTorch vs Tensorflow?” depends on the use case and application, but there are a few important aspects to consider:
+The answer to the question “What is better, PyTorch vs Tensorflow?” essentially depends on the use case and application.

 In general, TensorFlow and PyTorch implementations show equal accuracy.
 However, the training time of TensorFlow is substantially higher, but the memory usage was lower.

-PyTorch allows quicker prototyping than TensorFlow, but TensorFlow may be a better option if custom features are needed in the neural network.
+PyTorch allows quicker prototyping than TensorFlow.
+However, TensorFlow may be a better option if custom features are needed in the neural network.

-TensorFlow treats the neural network as a static object; if you want to change the behavior of your model, you have to start from scratch.
+TensorFlow treats the neural network as a static object.
+So, if you want to change the behavior of your model, you have to start from scratch.
 With PyTorch, the neural network can be tweaked on the fly at run-time, making it easier to optimize the model.

 Another major difference lies in how developers go about debugging.
-Effective debugging with TensorFlow requires a special debugger tool that enables you to examine how the network nodes are doing their calculations at each step.
+Effective debugging with TensorFlow requires a special debugger tool to examine how the network nodes do calculations at each step.
 PyTorch can be debugged using one of the many widely available Python debugging tools.

 Both PyTorch and TensorFlow provide ways to speed up model development and reduce the amount of boilerplate code.
 However, the core difference between PyTorch and TensorFlow is that PyTorch is more “pythonic” and based on an object-oriented approach.
 At the same time, TensorFlow provides more options to choose from, resulting in generally higher flexibility.
 For many developers familiar with Python, this is an important reason why Pytorch is better than TensorFlow.